Pflugerville High School: Athletics

+Pflugerville High School offers athletic programs in twelve primary sports: baseball, basketball, football, golf, powerlifting, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling.

-55-game winning streak
+1958-1962: 55-game winning streak

-From 1958 until 1962, Pflugerville won 55 consecutive games.
-At the time, it was both a State and National record.
-The Streak ended with a 12–6 loss to Holland High School in the 1962 Bi-District round of the playoffs.
+In the late 1950s, Pflugerville gained national attention for winning 55 consecutive games.
+At the time, the achievement was a state and national record.
+The streak ended with a 12–6 loss to Holland High School in the 1962 Bi-District round of the playoffs.
 In 1964, Pflugerville's national winning streak record was broken by Jefferson City, Missouri.

-In 1958 and 1959, PHS fielded Eight-Man football teams and played in the Class B division until 1967, which were not allowed to play to a State Championship, and are therefore only credited with 34 wins on the all-time consecutive win chart.
-However, they are actually in 2nd Place as of 2005.

-The Panthers compiled 5 District Championships, 2 Bi-District Championships, and 4 Regional Championships.
-Through those five seasons, the Panthers scored 2,585 points; allowed just 256 and recorded 31 shutouts of their opponents.

-The record for most consecutive victories is now held by De La Salle High School in California with 151 wins from 1992 to 2004, and the record in Texas is now held by Celina High School, who won 68 games from 1998 to 2002.
-Pflugerville still ranks #2 all-time in the State of Texas.
+In 1958 and 1959, PHS fielded eight-man football teams and played in the Class B division until 1967.
+The Panthers won 5 District Championships, 2 Bi-District Championships, and 4 Regional Championships.
+Through those five seasons, the Panthers scored 2,585 points; they allowed just 256 and recorded 31 shutouts of their opponents.
+The record for most consecutive victories is now held by De La Salle High School in California with 151 wins from 1992 to 2004, and the Texas record is now held by Celina High School, who won 68 games from 1998 to 2002.
+Pflugerville still ranks second all-time in Texas.

-Kuempel Stadium
+1986-Present: Kuempel Stadium

-The 10,000-capacity Kuempel Stadium is the current home of the Panthers in Football, Soccer and Track & Field.

-Through the 2004 season, Kuempel Stadium has had a natural grass playing surface.
-However, on February 5, 2005, voters approved a multimillion dollar bond package which included funds to upgrade to the new style of artificial turf.
+The 10,000-capacity Kuempel Stadium was dedicated in October 1986.
+The field is named for Charles and H. L. "Hub" Kuempel, both graduates of Pflugerville High School.
+They served the Pflugerville schools for a combined 49 years and coached PHS to 55 consecutive football victories.
+From its construction through the 2004 season, Kuempel Stadium had a natural grass playing surface.
+On February 5, 2005, voters approved a multimillion dollar bond package that included funds to convert the field to artificial turf.
 Construction was finished prior to the start of the 2005 season.

-A plaque outside the entrance explains the name origin: